Automattic/jetpack/readme.txt

 * Widgets: new EU Cookie Law Banner widget. #6881
 * Widgets: new Flickr Widget. #6942
+* Widgets: new Internet Defense League Widget. #7030

 **Slightly Less Exciting Enhancements**

 * Admin Page: automatically dismiss success notices once an action is completed. #6898
 * Contact Form: Add display names to addresses in the `To` header. #6657
-* Debugger: diplay the module list in development mode as well. #6959
+* Debugger: display the module list in development mode as well. #6959
 * General: remove unused code from old "My Jetpack" interface. #6856
 * Internationalization: update the list of locales available in Jetpack. #6965
 * Manage: only trigger plugin auto-updates from WordPress.com. #7015